 Levon Aronian arrived to the third round as the co-leader, after defeating Boris Gelfand yesterday.
 He had to play with the black pieces against Vassily Ivanchuk.

+These two elite players faced each other in numerous occasions in the past, with Aronian having a small historical advantage.
+However, today’s game was probably one of the most important clashes for each of them.
 The Ukrainian used the Trompowsky Attack trying to avoid huge masses of preparation in the Queen’s Gambit or the Slav.
 Aronian followed suit using some of his typical very original play.
 Ivanchuk pushed his pawns forward looking for an attack and the position became very complicated.

 The Armenian then started to show his strength in this kind of positions, playing precise and annoying moves.
 As usual, Vassily fell in huge time trouble – he had just 8 minutes left for 19 moves.
 This proved to be the decisive factor as the Ukrainian lost on time on the 35th move after making a mistake with Kd1.